-Ana Chevalier • Author • Playwright • Award-winning • Best-selling • ❤️ Coffee, Curries, Zombies • Ex-journalist • Search Engine Optimized Human
+Ana Chevalier • Author • International • Award-Winning • Best-Selling • ❤️ Coffee, Curries, & Zombies

 Meet Ana Chevalier, WriterAna Chevalier Writer

-F. A. “Ana” Chevalier, MBA, is a Canadian-born Eurasian author, playwright, and ghostwriter.
+Ana Chevalier, is a Canadian-born Eurasian author, playwright, songwriter, and occasional poet and essayist.

-Ana has performed on stage in more than 100 different plays, including The Best Little Whorehouse in Texas, Annie, The Mikado, Grease, The Rocky Horror Show, A Chorus Line, Barefoot In The Park, and Les Miserables.
+Ana has performed on stage in more than 100 different plays, including The Best Little Whorehouse in Texas, Annie, The Mikado, Grease, H.M.S.
+Pinafore, The Rocky Horror Show, A Chorus Line, Barefoot In The Park, The Pirates of Penzance, Sunset Boulevard, and Les Miserables.
 She has played everyone from Little Orphan Annie to Marilyn Monroe.
 When she wasn’t in a theatre, she was still on stage singing in venues across the country and internationally.
-Ana walked away from a successful entertainment career after surgery on her vocal cords to remove polyps left her unable to speak and sing.
+Ana walked away from a wildly successful performance career after surgery on her vocal cords to remove polyps left her unable to speak and sing.

 Ana holds a Master’s in Business Administration (East Asia).
 She has completed professional development studies in government, marketing, engineering, and communications (Harvard, Boston University, MIT).